WillemD61/Marstek-Venus-plugin/README.md

 2) The power and countdown settings for passive mode, as per Open API specification, do not have an effect.
 3) A power setting for UPS mode is required in the request, but does not have an effect, and therefore cannot be configured.

+In the plugin:
+1) Between initial startup and first data update the log shows "Error: Invalid Number sValue: '%' for device idx: '%'".
+This is probably due to creation of P1 device without initial value.
+The error message does not return after first data update.